 Protecting Remote Work Data From Cyber Threats

-The COVID-19 pandemic has thrown up many challenges for enterprises across the world who have adopted remote work culture full time.
-Certain statistics out in the public domain suggest that work from home culture is not new to many organizations.
+The COVID-19 pandemic has created many challenges for enterprises across the world who have adopted remote work culture full time.
+Certain statistics out in the public domain suggest that working-from-home culture is not new to many organizations.
 Across the world, many organizations were already following this, either fully or in parts.
-Many employees had the flexibility to work from home at least once a week or so.
-Of course, there were many sectors where this would not be true.
-But in most IT and enabled sectors, this holds good.
+Many employees have had the flexibility to work from home at least once a week or so.
+Of course, there are many sectors where this would not be true, but in most IT and enabled sectors, this certainly holds true.

 What has changed though with the COVID-19 crisis is the choice to work from home or office.
 Many governments across the world have made it mandatory that organizations provide work from home options to their employees, wherever applicable.
 Thus, the COVID-19 situation has resulted in a great jump in the remote work statistics, as compared to a few months back.
 While for a few companies, it was just a matter of institutionalizing their already existing work from home policies, for many others, it meant exploring options to make it possible.
 Either way, business continuity plans of enterprises are changing, to include considerations and challenges around the remote work culture.

 A State of Remote Work 2019 survey published by OWL Labs based on respondents in the US, suggests that ‘54% of respondents work remotely at least once per month, 48% work remotely at least once per week, and 30% work remotely full-time’.
 The survey covered respondents across all levels of people like individual contributors, team managers, consultants, directors, VPs, and more.
 It also covered industries like Healthcare, Education, Retail, Financial Services, Manufacturing, Technology/Internet, Government, Hospitality, and more.